 Deploying a new server with UpCloud is an easy and straightforward

-process, you can get started by logging into your UpCloud Control Panel and opening Deploy a server under Servers -section.
+process.
+You can get started by logging into your UpCloud control panel and opening Deploy a server under the Servers section.

-The deployment page shows a number of options available for customising a new cloud server.
+The deployment page shows a number of options available for customizing a new cloud server.
 In this article, you can find some helpful information about a variety of server configurations.

 Notice that while configuring your server deployment, you can always see the summary of your selections and the corresponding pricing in the Resources Basket on the right side of the page.

 Begin the configuration by naming your new cloud server.
 The server name should be in fully qualified domain name format, for example, webserver1.domain.com.
 With Linux systems, this is set as the hostname on your cloud server.
-You should use your own domain name if available, but it is not required if you do not have one registered.
+You should use your own domain name if available, but it is not required if you have not registered one.

-In the second text field write a short description of your server, e.g. Apache and PHP server.
-The description will be shown as the server title on the Server listing.
+In the second text field write a short description of your server that will help you to quickly identify the server.
+The description will be shown as the server title on the list of servers.

 Next, select the physical location of your new server.
 The closest location to you offers the lowest latency when connecting remotely.
-UpCloud currently offers hosting in Frankfurt, Helsinki, Amsterdam, Singapore, London and Chicago.
-It is also possible to easily clone servers to a different site when needed.
+UpCloud currently offers infrastructure in Frankfurt, Helsinki, Amsterdam, Singapore, London, and Chicago.
+It is also possible to easily clone servers to a different zone if needed.

 Note that pricing varies between Helsinki and the other sites.
 This is reflected by the summary total in the Resources Basket on the right.

 CPU, RAM and storage space define the basic capabilities of your cloud host.
-You have the option to select between the preconfigured systems and the freely scalable custom server.
+You have the option to select between a range of monthly plans and the freely customizable servers.

-For a simple web server, the preconfigured option of 1024MB RAM, 1 CPU, and 30GB MaxIOPS is usually sufficient and is a great starting point as the most cost effective choice.
+For a simple web server, the first plan of 1024MB RAM, 1 CPU, and 25GB MaxIOPS is often sufficient and a great starting point as a highly cost-effective choice.

-If you need more specific setup or just more power than the preconfigured servers offer, choose the custom configuration and use the sliders to define your server resources up to 20 CPU cores and 128GB of RAM.
+Should you have particularly specific system requirements, choose the custom configuration and select your server resources by your needs up to 20 CPU cores and 128GB of RAM.

-You can always change the server configuration later and even freely move between preconfigured and custom setups.
-Find out more about the configuration options in our article about Working With Preconfigured and Freely Scalable Server Models.
+You can always change the server configuration later and even freely move between monthly plans and custom setups.
+Find out more about the configuration options in our article about working with preconfigured and freely scalable server models.

-The preconfigured server options include a set MaxIOPS disk as the first device.
-If you prefer having more disk space, you may add more disks to your configuration by clicking the Add new disk -row and assigning storage size either with the slider under the disk name or by typing into the text box on the right.
+The servers on monthly plans include the first MaxIOPS disk device of a certain size.
+If you prefer having more disk space, you can add more disks to your configuration by clicking the Add new disk row and assigning storage size either with the slider under the disk name or by changing the value in the text box on the right.

-Like most of the other options, you can always change your server’s storage configuration later by adding and removing disk devices or Resizing Storage.
+Like most of the other options, you can always change your server’s storage configuration later by adding and removing disk devices or resizing the storage.

 If you are wondering why UpCloud does not offer SSD, rest assured as MaxIOPS is an extremely fast, up to 100k IOPS, SSD-based storage backend.
 You will get the performance of numerous SSD-drives running parallel even with just a 10GB storage device.
 It is an all-around improved option over a standard SSD storage.

 After configuring the hardware, you will need to pick the operating system for the new server.
-For the easiest and fasted deployment, choose from the public templates with the most common modern OS options.
+For the easiest and fastest deployment, choose from the public templates with the most common modern server OS options.

-Advanced users may wish to install the server from an even wider variety of distributions by selecting your favourite OS from the CDROM tab and installing it manually at the first boot.
+Advanced users may wish to install the server from an even wider variety of distributions by selecting your favorite OS from the CDROM tab and installing it manually at the first boot.

 It is also possible to download and install nearly any other OS imaginable with custom media.
-To find out more about how to do this, follow our guide to Using Your Own Installation Media.
+To find out more about how to do this, follow our guide for using your own installation media.

 The SSH key feature at your UpCloud Control Panel provides an easy public key management and allows you to apply the authentication method to any new Linux server.